Some things are so modest and unassuming, the best way to understand their size is by measuring the shadow they cast.

 Or notice that it has quietly joined the ranks of the New Classics.
 It was only invented in the late ’90s, and yet has so pervasively imprinted itself onto the bar world that you can walk into a cocktail bar anywhere—in Mexico City, of course, but also in Mumbai or Moscow or Melbourne or Madrid—you can order a Paloma, and the bartender will know exactly what you mean.

 Palomas don’t call attention to themselves.
 They’re not made for Instagram, they’re made because it’s hot outside, and it’s only in enjoying one does its many charms emerge.
 Grapefruit soda has a textured half-bitterness that amplifies the refreshment factor, the lime keeps the sweetness in check, and the salt keeps you coming back for more.
-As for the tequila… a few sips in, the tequila is what makes the sweat on your brow not seem so bad, and what makes your joints begin to release the heat they (you didn’t realize until this moment) had been holding onto.
+As for the tequila… a few sips in, the tequila is what makes the sweat on your brow not seem so bad, and what makes your joints begin to release the heat they had been holding onto (which you hadn’t noticed until this moment).
 Drinking it, it’s as if the cocktail has invited you to take a seat in its own considerable shade.

 - 2 oz blanco tequila